Skip to content

 Lighting Determines Whether The Room Works

 Color drenching amplifies lighting decisions.
-If your lighting is bad, this technique will expose it.
-Immediately.
+If your lighting is bad, this technique will expose it immediately.

 When Color Drenching Is Not The Right Choice